-Academic dishonesty at the undergraduate level should be reported to the dean of student services, who may prescribe additional penalties.
-Academic dishonesty at the graduate level should be reported to the appropriate director or dean of the respective college, who may prescribe additional penalties.
+Academic dishonesty at the undergraduate level should be reported to the associate vice president for instruction.
+Academic dishonesty at the graduate level should be reported to the appropriate director or dean of the respective college.
 No student may avoid receiving a failing grade for academic dishonesty by subsequently withdrawing from the course.